USB4: Power transfer features for DFP

 The USB4 specification makes no explicit demands on power output.
 It outsources all requirements in terms of power to the Type-C specification that underpins all USB, DP and other standards that use the USB-C connector.
 This requires a USB4 DFP to supply at least 7.5W Type-C current.
 No power consumption features (e.g., charging of a notebook) are required, but can be supported following the USB PD specification, as well as supplying considerably more power.
 The USB PD protocol must always have support for exchanging data according to the protocol.
 This is separate from any functionality of PD to negotiate actual power delivery other than 5V or >15W.

 USB4 hubs & docks

 USB4 hubs and docks are defined as their own category of USB4 devices that include further requirements.
 For example, a USB4 hub must also serve as a classic USB 3.2 hub with DP Alternative Mode passthrough with hosts that do not support USB4 connections.
+They are required to support Thunderbolt 3 connections.
 See USB4 capabilities by device type for more details.